 - A referendum to the membership of the ASWWU may be initiated by a majority vote of the AS Executive Board.
-Once the referendum question has been approved by the AS Executive Board, - all materials required in the referendum filing packet must be submitted to the Program Coordinator for the AS Executive Board by the candidate filing period deadline Referenda thus submitted shall be included on the ballot during the regularly scheduled election. - b.
+Once the referendum question has been approved by the AS Executive Board. - all materials required in the referendum filing packet must be submitted to the Program Coordinator for the AS Executive Board by the candidate filing period deadline [4:00 p.m. on 10/11/2019].
+Referenda thus submitted shall be included on the ballot during the regularly scheduled election. - b.
 Students may submit suggestions for referenda, including bylaw changes, to the Board.
-Suggested changes are due by the candidate filing period deadline at 4:00pm, but should be turned in as early as possible to allow the Executive Board to complete a full review.
+Suggested changes are due by the candidate filing period deadline [10/11/2019] at 4:00pm, but should be turned in as early as possible to allow the Executive Board to complete a full review.
 Students should contact the AS Board Programs Coordinator for details. - c.
 Ballot referenda must be in the form of a question presented to the student body that can be answered in the affirmative or the negative.
 The AS Board may approve a question in different formats if it's technically feasible with the online voting program. - d.
-Opposition campaigns shall have an additional week to file and submit oppositional referenda packet - e.
+Opposition campaigns shall have an additional week to file and submit oppositional referenda packet [4 p.m. on 10/15/2019]. - e.
 All campaigning and advertising for and against referenda shall follow the guidelines set forth for initiatives in Section 2, II of this Code.
 For the purposes of this provision, the Board member(s) sponsoring the referendum or an organization created by them shall be considered the official campaign for the referendum.
 Referendum campaigns shall be required to file financial disclosure statements as outlined in Section 3, V of this Code.
 No AS funds or resources shall be used to campaign for or against a referendum with the exception of funds allocated through the AS public financing mechanism.
-Referendum campaigns shall be eligible for public financing. - f.
-A Referendum's sponsor must attend the Mandatory Election Meeting.
+Referendum campaigns shall be eligible for public financing.

-- a.
-Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning. - b.
-In order to pass, any referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that referendum a.
+- f.
+A Referendum's sponsor must attend the Mandatory Election Meeting. on [10/15/2019] - Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning. - In order to pass, any referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that referendum a.
 The interpretation of this Code is primarily the responsibility of the Elections Coordinator.
 All questions or matters of uncertainty should be directed to the Elections Coordinator.
 When the Election Board or the Election Appeals Panel are in session, their respective chairs are the final authority on the interpretation of this code in regards to business that is before their respective bodies.